anttijuu/PGUnicodeCharacters/README.markdown

 OPTIONS:
-  --format <format>       Output file format, either html or text. (default: text) --order <order>         Print results by char ascending or count descending (default: countDescending) -h, --help              Show help information.
+  --format <format>       Output file format, either html or text. (default: text) --order <order>         Either charsAscending or countDescending; prints results by chars ascending or count descending (default: countDescending)
+  --normalize <normalize> String normalization options (none, formC, formD, formKC, formKD) (default: none) -h, --help              Show help information.
 ```

-As you can see, options `--format` and `--order` have default values of `text` and `countDescending`, most often used chars first.
+Both arguments must be given.
+If the output file extension is not included in the `output` argument, either `.txt` or `.html` is added by the tool, depending on the `--format` option value.

+Options have default values, so if you give no options, the defaults are used.
+Options are:

+* output format for the results, either html or plain text file.
+* order of the output, results are sorted either in (ascending) character order, or descending count of occurrence order.
+* [Unicode normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization) done to the input string files.
+Note that selecting other than `none` slows down the processing considerably.

 An example run with real Project Gutenberg dataset, 62 316 book files: